 Where charcoals burn hot, generate a lot of smoke and consume incense quickly, incense heaters can often deliver hours of aromatic experience that is all fragrance and not all smoke.
 I have enjoyed the complex nuances of many resins and woods for 2 or 3 hours before charging the heater again.

 To keep the burning tray clean, I cut out 2 1/2 inch rounds or squares from aluminum foil.
 To save time I fold a large rectangle of foil repeatedly till I have a square of about 3 inches wide, then cut out a circle.
 Every time I place a new incense material in the heater, I peel off another disc from the foil and press it into the heating tray, so it forms a little bowl keeping hot liquid resins within it.
 Be mindful that the tray is very hot when the heater is on, and do not press the foil into the tray with your fingers when it is hot!
-I use the tongs and the incense spoon to set the foil into the bowl shape of the tray.
+I use the tongs and the incense spoon to set the foil into the bowl-shaped tray.
 Precut foil squares, rounds and foil cups are available on Amazon and eBay.

 Electric incense heaters offer another valuable feature in that you can "pause" your incense burning and continue burning the same piece or a different material at a future time.

-THERMOSTAT- incense and aromatic material will benefit from experimentation and exploration on the heater.
+THERMOSTAT- Incense and aromatic material will benefit from experimentation and exploration on the heater.
 With many compounded incenses, one can set the thermostat at 180 degrees and slowly raise it as different notes fill the air.
 Exotic materials like Ambergris, Agarwood and delicate botanicals like Rose petals or Cedar tips might benefit from even lower temperatures.
-I burn most resins at around 180-200 degrees.
+I burn most resins at around 180-300 degrees.
 With a little practice, you will discover the best temperatures for each aromatic in your collection and make every piece sing.

 Dan